Superbition/Celestte-Docs/docs/using_polyel/middleware.md

 Middleware can be used for more than just authentication though, you might create a Middleware to store logs of user actions or add additional HTTP headers to your responses.

+Polyel provides you with some default Middleware out of the box, such as CSRF protection or a Middleware to redirect users if trying to access a page only intended for guest users.
+All this Middleware can be found within the ` app\Http\Middleware` directory.

 ## Creating Middleware

 To create a new Middleware, you can use the Polyel command `middleware`: